2005 Azores subtropical storm

 The 2005 Azores subtropical storm was the 19th nameable storm and only subtropical storm of the extremely active 2005 Atlantic hurricane season.
-It was not officially named by the US National Hurricane Center as it was operationally classified as a non-tropical low.
-The storm developed in the eastern Atlantic Ocean out of a low-pressure area that gained subtropical characteristics on 4 October.
-The storm was short-lived, crossing over the Azores later on 4 October before becoming extratropical again on 5 October.
+It was not named by the National Hurricane Center as it was operationally classified as an extratropical low.
+It developed in the eastern Atlantic Ocean, an unusual region for late-season tropical cyclogenesis.
+Nonetheless, the system was able to generate a well-defined centre convecting around a warm core on 4 October.
+The system was short-lived, crossing over the Azores later on 4 October before becoming extratropical again on 5 October.
 No damages or fatalities were reported during that time.
-After being absorbed into a cold front, the system went on to become Hurricane Vince, which affected the Iberian Peninsula.
+Its remnants were soon absorbed into a cold front.
+That system went on to become Hurricane Vince, which affected the Iberian Peninsula.

-Months after the hurricane season, when the National Hurricane Center was performing its annual review of the season and its named storms, forecasters Jack Beven and Eric Blake identified this previously unnoticed subtropical storm.
-Despite its unusual location and wide wind field, the system had a well-defined centre convecting around a warm core.
+The subtropical nature of this unnamed system was determined several months after the fact, while the National Hurricane Center was performing its annual review of the season.
+Upon reclassification, the storm was entered into HURDAT, the official hurricane database.